Chickpeas for Babies – When to Introduce, Health Benefits, Types, and Recipes

 The chickpea is a legume of the family Fabaceae.
 Today, India is one of the largest producers of chickpeas in the world.
 Chickpeas are an excellent source of plant-based protein, zinc, iron, fibre, and phosphorous.
 You can consume chickpeas for breakfast or you can even have them for dinner.
 But if you have a baby, who is a little over 6 months and you’re planning to include new foods in his diet, you will want to know when and how you can include chickpeas in his diet!
-Well, find out!
+Well, read on to learn all about the benefits of chickpeas for baby and how to introduce them into their diet.

 When Can You Introduce Chickpeas to Infants?